babelouest/ulfius/API.md

 `Warning`: Having 2 callback functions with the same priority number will result in an undefined execution order result.

 To help passing parameters between callback functions of the same request, the value `struct _u_response.shared_data` can be used.
-But it will not be allocated or freed by the framework, the program using this variable must free by itself.
+It's recommended to use the function `ulfius_set_response_shared_data` with a pointer to a free function for `shared_data`, therefore the framework will automatically clean `struct _u_response.shared_data` at the end of the callback list.

 ### Multiple URLs with similar pattern <a name="multiple-urls-with-similar-pattern"></a>